edwardoughton/itmlogic/README.md

 Quick start
 -----------

-If you want to quickly generate results run using point-to-point mode:
+If you want to quickly generate results run using point-to-point mode run:

-    python scripts/qkpfl.py
+    python scripts/p2p.py

-Or using area prediction mode:
+Or using area prediction mode run:

     python scripts/uarea.py